Imruthvik29-code/AI-Pharmacovigilance-Intelligence-Platform/PROJECT_PHASES.md

   table if provided (must belong to the same patient), even though Condition CRUD itself doesn't exist yet — this is a data-integrity guard, not an early implementation of Phase 5.

+## Repository Convention

+The implementation is the source of truth.

+If PROJECT_PHASES.md or CHANGELOG.md differ from the implementation, the implementation takes precedence until the documentation is updated.